Risk Factors Dashboard

 Cybersecurity forms a critical component of the services we provide to our customers.
 We collect and utilize many different types of information, including financial, medical, human resources, and other personal information.
 Federal and state laws and regulations, contractual obligations, and national and international industry standards, impose obligations on us to protect the confidentiality, integrity, and availability of information relating to employees, clients, vendors, patients, and citizens.
 We maintain an Information Security Office (ISO), whose mission is to protect the confidentiality, integrity, and availability of data through administrative, technical, and physical safeguards.

 The ISO manages our security vendor risk management program.
 Each vendor’s cybersecurity risk is ranked using a risk tiering calculator.
 The calculator is designed to provide a consistent methodology for evaluating key risk factors, such as the type of service or product the vendor provides and the location and classification of data.
-For high- and moderate-risk vendors, an assessment is completed that includes reviewing external audits and certifications (e.g., SOC 2 Type 2 audit, ISO27001 and associated Statement of Applicability, FedRAMP authorization).
-As needed, an industry-standard questionnaire is completed by the vendor and the results assessed by ISO in an effort to ascertain information security maturity and overall posture.
+For high- and moderate-risk vendors, an assessment is completed that includes reviewing external audits and certifications (e.g., SOC 2 Type 2 audit, ISO27001 and associated Statement of Applicability, or FedRAMP).
+As needed, an industry-standard questionnaire is completed by the vendor and the results assessed by ISO in an effort to ascertain the vendor's information security maturity and overall posture.
 High-risk vendors are re-evaluated annually while moderate-risk vendors are evaluated every three years.
+Ongoing monitoring is in place for all high and moderate risk vendors using an external service that rates the cybersecurity posture of corporate entities using a scored analysis of cyber threats.
 Ongoing monitoring is in place for all high, moderate, and low risk vendors using an external service that rates the cybersecurity posture of corporate entities using a scored analysis of cyber threats.

 We are in the process of implementing an enterprise-wide third-party risk management program that expands the review of vendors and includes financial and operational screening.
 This new solution is designed to help ensure compliance with the National Institute of Standards and Technology (NIST) supply chain risk framework that is required when supporting federal agencies.